Worker-communist Party of Iran

-The Worker-communist Party of Iran (حزب کمونیست کارگری ایران) is a political party founded in 1991 that seeks the overthrow of the Islamic Republic of Iran and the establishment of a Socialist Republic in its place.
+The Worker-communist Party of Iran (حزب کمونیست کارگری ایران) is a political party founded in 1991 that seeks the overthrow of the Islamic Republic of Iran and the (re-)establishment of a Socialist Republic in its place.
 The party's primary slogans are "Liberty, Equality, Workers' Rule", "Down with the Islamic Republic", "For a Socialist Republic" and "The Basis of Socialism is the Human Being".

 WPI owns a 24-hour TV station called New Channel, which broadcasts mainly in Persian, but includes some programming in English, Kurdish and Azeri Turkish.
 The Communist Youth Organization is the youth wing of WPI.
 The organization's current leader is Hamid Taqvaee.

 Status

 WPI is banned in Iran, as are other parties opposed to the Islamic Republic.
 It nevertheless boasts members in worker, student, women and other sections of Iranian society.
-The party maintains a presence in Western countries; having official organizations in Germany, the UK, Sweden, Netherlands, Norway, France, Finland, Denmark ,USA, Canada, Turkey and Australia.
-Using these countries as a base, the WPI works with the Iranian community to further its immediate aims to overthrow the Islamic Republic.
+The party maintains a presence amongst the Iranian diaspora in Western countries; having official organizations in Germany, the UK, Sweden, Netherlands, Norway, France, Finland, Denmark, USA, Canada, Turkey and Australia.
+Using these countries as a base, the WPI works with Iranians worldwide to further its immediate aims to overthrow the Islamic Republic.

 History

 Foundation

 WPI was formed in 1991 after some members of the Communist Party of Iran left to form a new party.
-The main founder and leader of the party was Mansoor Hekmat, who died on July 4th, 2002.
+The main founder and leader of the party was Mansoor Hekmat, who died on July 4, 2002.
 The founding declaration of the party has four signatures: Mansoor Hekmat, Koorosh Modarresi, Reza Moghadam and Iraj Azarin.
 The latter three individuals have since left the party.